Amenorrhea - secondary

 Treatment depends on the cause of the amenorrhea.
 Normal menstrual function usually returns after the primary disorder is treated.

-For example, if the primary disorder is hypothyroidism, then amenorrhea will be cured when it is treated with thyroid supplements.
+For example, if the primary disorder is hypothyroidism

 If the primary cause is obesity, vigorous athletics, weight loss, or similar factors, treatment recommendations may include a change in one's exercise routine and weight control.